Death Occurred Last Night

-La morte risale a ieri sera (English: “Death occurred last night”) is a 1970 crime film directed and co-written by Duccio Tessari, starring Raf Vallone and Frank Wolff.
+Death Occurred Last Night (La morte risale a ieri sera) is a 1970 crime film directed and co-written by Duccio Tessari, starring Raf Vallone and Frank Wolff.
 It is based on the 1969 novel I milanesi ammazzano al sabato (“The Milanese Kill on Saturdays”) by Giorgio Scerbanenco.
 The film's baroque, psychedelic-infused score was composed by Gianni Ferrio.

 An Italian and West German co-production, the film was released by Titanus on September 5, 1970.

 Plot

 Following the disappearance of his beautiful but mentally disabled daughter, Avanzio Berzaghi (Raf Vallone) travels to Milan to track her down.
 Local detective Duca Lamberti (Frank Wolff) investigates the city's pimps and prostitutes for clues, eventually finding the girl's burnt body in a field.
 The pimps disposed of the young girl when they heard investigators were looking for her.
 Berzaghi vows to find the girl's murderer, eventually tracking down his quarry from a clue related to the girl's teddy bear.
 Berzaghi exacts his revenge but finds no satisfaction from having done so.